VINTERGATAN IV: Cosmic phases of star formation in Milky Way-like galaxies: Results

 \item \textit{Secular} ({$z<1$}, 7.8 Gyr ago): comparing the top left and bottom left thumbnails in Figure~\ref{fig:sfh} shows that after the last major merger (LMM, coallescence at {$z \approx 1.2$}), \vintergatan settles into a massive and extended disc ({$R_{1/2} \approx 4.8$} kpc, {$M_{\star} \approx 10^{11} \Msun$}, {$f_{\rm gas} \approx 10-20\%$}, \citetalias{vinter1}).
 Its SFR has moderate oscillations of {$\sim$}3 {${\rm M}_{\odot} \ {\rm yr}^{-1}$} when minor satellites accrete onto the main galaxy.
 Both {$M_{\star}$} and the SFR are compatible with that of observed MS discs at these redshifts \citep{whitaker12,speagle14}. \end{enumerate}

 This first diagnostic suggests that mergers are a necessary but not sufficient condition to boost the SFR.
 Although the merger rate decreases with {$z$} \citep[as inferred statistically from observations, e.g.][and simulations, e.g. \citealt{fakhouri10}]{rodighiero11,schreiber15}, intense phases of star formation only occur between redshifts 1 and 5.
+Another key factor in the star formation history and overall mass assembly of galaxies is gas accretion.
+However, as shown in Figure 2 of \citetalias[][]{vinter2}, high inflow rates are mostly consequences of merger events and do not play a major role in enhancing the SFR.

 Since the environment of \vintergatan in both the \textit{Early} and \textit{Starburst} epochs is similar in terms of interactions, we suspect that structural modifications in the ISM are responsible for the different modes of star formation.
 This is explained in Section~\ref{sec:vsigma}.